gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 nodes_num: 3
 dns_name: yeppie.pluto.net
 ```

 And it gets executed by the scheduler.
 As you can see if the schedule returns an
 error we do not exit, we do not kill the process.
 We do not panic!
 Because we
-know that things can break and our code is designed to break just a little bit
+know that things can break and our code is designed to break just a little
 and in way it can be recovered.

-After the first execution the process spins up a goroutines that is the one I
+After the first execution the process spins up a goroutine that is the one I
 copied above to explain a raw and simple control loop.

 The process stays in the loop until we kill the process.